al2wastaken/itemsadder-oraxen-betterranks-generator/README.md

 ## Needs
 - python 3.x, anything works if it's LTS.
-- And if you host it as a API, a virtual machine. https://oyunlayici.com/ for Minecraft hosting and Websites.
+- And if you host it as an API, a virtual machine. https://oyunlayici.com/ for Minecraft hosting and Websites.

 ### Modules
 For basic: PIL, Image, ImageDraw, colorsys and io.